-	All three cholinesterase inhibitors work in a similar way, but one might suit an individual better than another, particularly in terms of side-effects experienced.
-(Current guidance for NHS treatment is that the cheapest of these drugs is generally tried first, see 'NICE guidance' below.)
+All three cholinesterase inhibitors work in a similar way, but one might suit a certain individual better than another, particularly in terms of side effects experienced.

-The action of memantine is quite different from, and more complex than, that of donepezil, rivastigmine and galantamine.
-Memantine blocks a messenger chemical known as glutamate.
-Glutamate is released in excessive amounts when brain cells are damaged by Alzheimer's disease and this causes the brain cells to be damaged further.
-Memantine can protect brain cells by blocking these effects of excess glutamate.
+The action of memantine is different from that of donepezil, rivastigmine and galantamine.
+Glutamate is another chemical that helps to send messages between nerve cells.
+Glutamate is released in excessive amounts when brain cells are damaged by Alzheimer's disease.
+This causes the brain cells to be damaged further.
+Memantine protects brain cells by blocking the effects of excess glutamate.

 Are these drugs effective for everyone with Alzheimer's disease?

-It is not clear whether the cholinesterase inhibitors bring benefits for behavioural symptoms such as agitation or aggression.
-Trials have given mixed results here.
-Research does suggest that these drugs (and memantine) bring some relief from the carer's perspective.
+It is not clear whether the cholinesterase inhibitors also bring benefits for behavioural changes such as agitation or aggression.
+Trials in this area have given mixed results.

-The most frequent side-effects of donepezil, rivastigmine and galantamine are loss of appetite, nausea, vomiting and diarrhoea.
-Other side-effects include stomach cramps, headaches, dizziness, fatigue and insomnia.
-Side-effects can be less likely for people who start treatment by taking the lower prescribed dose for at least a month (see 'Taking the drugs' section).
+The most frequent side effects of donepezil, rivastigmine and galantamine are loss of appetite, nausea, vomiting and diarrhoea.
+Other side effects include muscle cramps, headaches, dizziness, fatigue and insomnia.
+Side effects can be less likely for people who start treatment by taking the lower prescribed dose for at least a month (see 'Taking the drugs').

-The side-effects of memantine are less common and less severe than for the cholinesterase inhibitors.
-They include dizziness, headaches, tiredness, increased blood pressure and constipation.
+The side effects of memantine are less common and less severe than for the cholinesterase inhibitors.
+They include dizziness, headaches, tiredness, raised blood pressure and constipation.

-It is important to discuss any side-effects with the doctor and/or the dispensing pharmacist.
+It is important to discuss any side effects with the doctor and/or the pharmacist.